romikgosai/flutter_todo_app/README.md

 - Add new todo items.
 - Toggle the completion status of todo items.
+- Set deadlines for todo items.
-- View the list of todo items.
+- View remaining or exceeded days for each todo item.

 ### Screenshots